real-jame/realjame/content/notes/2024-08-11-oldroblox-bundler/index.md

 - The asset endpoint was changed to be on the new `assetdelivery.roblox.com` subdomain, and as far as I know, requires HTTPS.
 - Sounds longer than 7 seconds are [now forced to be private](https://devforum.roblox.com/t/new-asset-privacy-and-permissions-features-for-audio-and-video/2725248), mainly due to copyright reasons.
-- Users gained the ability to upload meshes in 2016, but even then, you can't use them in your old Roblox game because of the updates Roblox has made to their custom format.
-(You need to use the mesh converter built into Novetus, or something else idk)
+- Users gained the ability to upload meshes in 2016, but even then, you can't use them in your old Roblox game because of the updates Roblox has made to their custom format[^meshversions].

 ORRH(I think?) and Novetus snapshot versions feature a web proxy that can intercept Roblox asset requests from old clients and pull them from these modern endpoints, but these issues still apply.
 Also, it's not on Novetus stable 1.3, and more importantly, why deal with Roblox's website and moderation??
 The web proxies aren't designed for this use case, they're basically a way to fix assets for old games.